6 Vocal Mixing Tricks For Release-Ready Sound

 Step by step

 - Next is to set the de-essing frequency for your vocals.
-For male vocals, a frequency between 500 and 10,000 Hz will do.
-For female voices, the frequency will be higher
+For female voices, the frequency will generally be higher than for males.

 - Now set the threshold.
 This sets a sibilance limit for the vocals.
 If the S or Sh sounds pass this limit, the de-Esser will compress them down.